Stephnrl/ansible-learning/README.md

 5. Master variables and facts in `docs/05-variables.md`
 6. Follow best practices from `docs/06-best-practices.md`

-## Contributing

-Feel free to contribute to this repository by adding examples, improving documentation, or fixing issues.
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## Resources

 - [Official Ansible Documentation](https://docs.ansible.com/)
 - [Ansible Galaxy](https://galaxy.ansible.com/) - Community repository for roles
 - [Ansible Blog](https://www.ansible.com/blog)

-## License

-This repository is licensed under the MIT License - see the LICENSE file for details.